-It is a requirement that each family provide a computer for the student to use that has access to the internet (preferably Wi-Fi).
-Students may require the use of the internet for study projects or to keep in touch with family and friends.
+Students will require the use of the internet for study projects or to keep in touch with family and friends.
 As data limits and costs associated with the internet may be different from country to country, we strongly advise that you discuss internet usage with your students.